China's COVID surge prompts CDC to expand a hunt for new variants among air travelers

 "I think it's cool," Yuka tells NPR in an interview before he continues on his journey.
 "I think we should do whatever we can to fight the COVID.
 I saw the damage it did to the whole world, and countries like mine were really badly affected.
 So whatever I can do to help I'm willing to do it."

-After Valdez and other employees of Xprescheck, the company contracted by the CDC, collect the samples, the swabs are sent to Ginkgo Bioworks, a private lab that conducts a genetic analysis of any SARS-CoV-2 strain that pops up.
+After Valdez and other employees of Xprescheck, the company contracted by the CDC, collect the samples, the swabs are sent to Concentric by Ginkgo, a private lab that conducts a genetic analysis of any SARS-CoV-2 strain that pops up.
 That allows scientists to spot any new mutations that might make that strain more dangerous.

 "Whenever you have viral transmission, you know, these viruses are smart — they can mutate," says Dr. Cindy Friedman, who runs the program at the CDC.
 "And we want to be ahead of the game and early in our detection of new variants."